 Nominal GDP is the raw measurement that includes price increases.
 The Bureau of Economic Analysis measures nominal GDP quarterly.
 It revises the quarterly estimate each month as it receives updated data.

 To compare economic output from one year to another, you must account for the effects of Inflation.
 To do this, the BEA calculates real GDP.
 It does this by using a price deflator.
-It tells you how much prices have changed since a base year.
+It tells you how much prices have changed since a Base Year.
 The BEA multiplies the deflator by the nominal GDP.
 Unlike the nominal GDP, the adjustments in inflation are taken into account when measuring the real Gross Domestic Product.
 The real gross domestic product of India is estimated to be around 134.40 Lakh crore in 2020-2021.
 Usually, economists refer to the real GDP of the country to determine the growth of the country.

 Actual GDP refers to the calculation of a country’s current growth.
 Potential GDP, on the other hand, is used to calculate the condition of the economy under low inflation, stable currency, and full employment.

 GNP is calculated by adding the total value of the goods and services provided by the citizen of a particular country.
 The formula is also commonly used for the calculation of the output produced by the companies located abroad and within the nation.
 The main purpose of GNP is to find out how the citizens of the country contribute to its Economic Growth.
 It excludes the products and services produced by the foreign residents, and neither does it include the Income earned by the foreigners based in the country.